jonasthewolf/gsn2x/README.md

 </picture>

 Feel free to use it and please let me know.
 Same applies if you have feature requests, bug reports or contributions.

+**You can find pre-built binaries for Windows, Linux and MacOS on the [releases page](https://github.com/jonasthewolf/gsn2x/releases).**

 ## Usage